kubernetes/enhancements/keps/sig-api-machinery/5000-api-linting-crd-schema-tooling/README.md

 #### As a golangci-lint plugin
 `goalngci-lint` is a popular linter for Go code, already adopted within the Kubernetes ecosystem, that allows for the creation of custom linters.

-By building linters based on the `go/analysis` package, and integrating them as a [plugin](https://golangci-lint.run/plugins/module-plugins/), `kal` integrates into the existing `golangci-lint` framework.
+By building linters based on the `go/analysis` package, and integrating them as a [plugin](https://golangci-lint.run/plugins/module-plugins/), `kube-api-linter` integrates into the existing `golangci-lint` framework.

 `golangci-lint` here provides several helpful features:* Exception handling - `golangci-lint` has a powerful exception handling configuration system that is already well established.
-By integrating as a plugin, `kal` users can leverage this system to ignore specific rules for specific files or directories.
+By integrating as a plugin, `kube-api-linter` users can leverage this system to ignore specific rules for specific files or directories.
-* Integration with CI/CD - `golangci-lint` is already integrated into many CI/CD systems, and by creating a plugin, `kal` can be integrated into these systems as well.
+* Integration with CI/CD - `golangci-lint` is already integrated into many CI/CD systems, and by creating a plugin, `kube-api-linter` can be integrated into these systems as well.
-* Release tooling - `golangci-lint custom` can be used to build a custom `golangci-lint` binary with the `kal` plugin included, making it easy to distribute and use.
+* Release tooling - `golangci-lint custom` can be used to build a custom `golangci-lint` binary with the `kube-api-linter` plugin included, making it easy to distribute and use.
-* Output formatting - `golangci-lint` already has a well established pattern for printing results, and integrations into IDEs and other tools. `kal` can also leverage this as a plugin.
+* Output formatting - `golangci-lint` already has a well established pattern for printing results, and integrations into IDEs and other tools. `kube-api-linter` can also leverage this as a plugin.
-* Fixes - `golangci-lint` can automatically apply fixes if a linter supplies them. `kal` implements `SuggestedFixes` for many rules, enabling users to automatically fix issues.
+* Fixes - `golangci-lint` can automatically apply fixes if a linter supplies them. `kube-api-linter` implements `SuggestedFixes` for many rules, enabling users to automatically fix issues.
-* Diffing - `golangci-lint` is often used with the `--new-from-rev` flag that allows catching only new issues in a PR. `kal` can leverage this to ensure that new types are compliant with the rules, without needing to fix existing issues.
+* Diffing - `golangci-lint` is often used with the `--new-from-rev` flag that allows catching only new issues in a PR. `kube-api-linter` can leverage this to ensure that new types are compliant with the rules, without needing to fix existing issues.

 Some of the above may be considered nice to have, but the decision to leverage `golangci-lint` enables us to focus on implementing the rules, and not the actual linter tooling.